iRNA-COSI/APAeval/docs/templates/snakemake/README.md

 >     * `rulegraph.sh` (Also adjust name of output `.png`)
 >     * `run_local.sh`
 >     * Both `dryrun.sh` and `rulegraph.sh` will execute successfully with the current template.
-> * Check out the pilot benchmark at `tests/pilot_benchmark/snakemake` for a running example.
+> * Check out our [DaPars2 pipeline][dapars2-mwf] for a running example.
 It illustrates how the execution workflow can look in practice.
 > * Adjust this `README.md`: Delete this description section and populate the sections below with your awesome experience ;)

 # [METHOD] {Method name as specified in Algorithm table.}